Southside High School (Gadsden, Alabama)

-Southside High School is the largest school in the Etowah County School System, serving 900 students from Southside and Rainbow City from grades 9 through 12.
+Southside High School is the largest school in the Etowah County Schools system, serving 900 students from Southside and Rainbow City from grades 9 through 12.
 The schoolhouse was constructed in 2007.
 Its mascot is the black panther and its colors are maroon and black.
 Its student population (92.2% White, 3.6% Black, 2.2% Hispanic and 2.0% other) has a 91% graduation rate.

 Administration

-Julie Tucker is Southside's principal; Skylar Nelson and Shane Chappell are her assistant principals.
+Julie Tucker is Southside's principal.